 Less is more, and that's not just a buzz phrase.
 Good things are coming in smaller packages (again, not just another buzz phrase).
 Here's one that's 'on the rocks' coming soon to a launch near you; NASA has an IceCube that will be out of this world.

 IceCube, which will measure cloud ice levels using a radiometer, is the first small satellite project managed by Goddard Space Flight Center's Wallops Flight Facility.
-After two years in the making, the 10-pound, breadloaf-sized satellite is poised to take flight on Orbital ATK's seventh contracted commercial resupply services mission to the International Space Station, scheduled to launch March 19, 2017, from Cape Canaveral Air Force Station, Florida.
+After two years in the making, the 10-pound, breadloaf-sized satellite is poised to take flight on Orbital ATK's seventh contracted commercial resupply services mission to the International Space Station from Cape Canaveral Air Force Station, Florida.

 IceCube is a type of smallsat known as a cubesat, and more specifically, it's a 3U cubesat.
 Each "U" is a cubic of 10 centimeters in size; as a 3U cubesat, IceCube measures 10 by 10 by 30 centimeters.
 Despite its relatively small size, IceCube is a bonafide spacecraft complete with three-axis attitude control, deployable solar arrays and a deployable UHF communications antenna.